-The 3rd edition of the DDG (v.
-2016) clarifies that the DDG indeed is applicable to all extracted minerals.
-In the absence of a dedicated Supplement for a specific mineral/metal, companies should apply the recommendations of the relevant Supplement of the DDG, as per Annex I. For industrial and minor metals, companies should refer to the Supplement on 3Ts.
+OECD (2016) clarifies that the due diligence guidance therein is indeed applicable to all extracted minerals.
+In the absence of a dedicated Supplement for a specific mineral/metal, companies should apply the recommendations of the relevant Supplement of the Minerals DDG, as per Annex I. For industrial and minor metals, companies should refer to the Supplement on 3Ts.
 For precious and platinum group metals, companies should refer to the Supplement on Gold.
-Where one or more Supplement recommendations are not applicable to a company's supply chain because of the way the mineral/metal is produced or traded, companies should explain and publicly disclose why.
+Where the recommendations in one or both of the supplements are not applicable to a company's supply chain because of the way the mineral/metal is produced or traded, companies should explain and publicly disclose why.

 Table 2.1.
-Classification of metals and relevant DDG supplement
+Classification of metals and relevant Supplements

-Minerals/metals DDG supplement Precious and platinum group metals, precious stones (e.g. gold, iridium, osmium, palladium, platinum, rhodium, ruthenium, silver, diamonds, jade, rubies) Supplement on Gold Industrial and minor metals (e.g. tin, tungsten, tantalum, bauxite, copper, lead, zinc, nickel, iron, molybdenum, cobalt, manganese, antimony, vanadium, titanium, lithium, chromium, lanthanum) Supplement on Tin, Tantalum and Tungsten
+Minerals/metals Minerals DDG supplement Precious and platinum group metals, precious stones (e.g. gold, iridium, osmium, palladium, platinum, rhodium, ruthenium, silver, diamonds, jade, rubies) Supplement on Gold Industrial and minor metals (e.g. tin, tungsten, tantalum, bauxite, copper, lead, zinc, nickel, iron, molybdenum, cobalt, manganese, antimony, vanadium, titanium, lithium, chromium, lanthanum) Supplement on Tin, Tantalum and Tungsten

 Note: This table is not exhaustive as to the scope of minerals covered.
-The DDG is applicable to all minerals, including energetic mineral.
-Source: Author's own work
+The Minerals DDG is applicable to all minerals, including energetic mineral.